MicrosoftDocs/memdocs/windows-365/enterprise/connection-errors.md

 ### Using a client PC with Remote Credential Guard enabled

 **Possible solution**: Remote Credential Guard requires connectivity to the on-premises Active Directory Domain Controller on the client PC used to access the Cloud PC.
-This is only possible using a VPN solution.
-Using a KDC proxy is not currently available for Windows 365.
+This connection is only possible using a VPN solution.
+Using a KDC proxy isn't currently available for Windows 365.

 ## Other troubleshooting steps

 ### Move the Cloud PC to a new organizational unit (OU) with no group policies

 Connection problems may be caused by settings delivered by group policies.
-To test this, you can move the Cloud PC to a separate OU that’s blocked from receiving group policies.
+To test this possible cause, you can move the Cloud PC to a separate OU that’s blocked from receiving group policies.

-### On-premises Group Policy Objects (GPO) may affect a Cloud PC's provisioning or behaviour
+### On-premises Group Policy Objects (GPO) may affect a Cloud PC's provisioning or behavior

 Settings delivered by group policies may cause connection problems.
 To test this, you can move the Cloud PC to a separate OU that's blocked from receiving group policies.